 Diversity Classification Definitions

 - Small Business – The legal definition of a small business is determined by the U.S. Small Business Administration (SBA).
 Title 13, Part 121 of the Code of Federal Regulations sets forth in detail the criteria to be used by the SBA in making small business determinations.
 Examples of these criteria include the number of workers employed by a business, annual receipts, size standards on an industry-by-industry basis and the nature of the any relationships with affiliates.
-By signing this form (PDF) you are self certifying that you have reviewed the SBA criteria for a small business and your company meets those criteria.
+By completing the form you are self certifying that you have reviewed the SBA criteria for a small business and your company meets those criteria.

 - Women Business Enterprise (WBE) – At least 51% of this business (or at least 51% of the stock) is owned by one or more women; and the daily business is controlled by one or more women.